Chicano Moratorium: Background

-More than 20 local protests were held in cities such as Houston, Albuquerque, Chicago, Denver, Fresno, San Francisco, San Diego, Oakland, Oxnard, San Fernando, San Pedro and Douglas, Arizona.
+More than 20 local protests were held in cities such as Houston, Albuquerque, Chicago, Denver, Fresno, San Francisco, San Diego, Oakland, Oxnard, San Fernando, San Pedro Coachella Valley, and Douglas, Arizona.
 Most had 1,000 or more participants.

 March in Los Angeles

-The NCMC's largest march took place on August 29, 1970 at Laguna Park (now Ruben F. Salazar Park).
+The NCMC's largest march took place on August 29, 1970, at Laguna Park (now Ruben F. Salazar Park).
 Between 20,000 and 30,000 participants, drawn from around the nation, marched down Whittier Boulevard in East Los Angeles.
 The rally was broken up by local police, who said that they had gotten reports that a nearby liquor store was being robbed.
 They chased the "suspects" into the park, and declared the gathering of thousands to be an illegal assembly.